 Even if your proposal covers the customer's needs completely, you still might not get the business.
+Remember what your business proposal is for.
 A sloppy and unattractive business proposal can be a real turn-off to customers.

-Using a business proposal template means you don’t have to worry about how your proposal is going to look.
-You already know it will look good because a designer created it.
-A good business proposal template shows the customer that you're serious about providing a business solution.
+Using a graphic design business proposal template means you don’t have to worry about how your proposal is going to look.
+You already know it'll look good because a designer created it.
+A good business proposal template shows the customer that you're serious.
+It's about providing a business solution.

-One way to make sure your proposals always look their best is to use a professional business proposal template from GraphicRiver.
+One way to make sure your proposals always look their best is to use a professional business proposal template from Envato Elements.

 These templates are easy to customize for your needs.
 Just insert your information, change the colors, and add your logo to make it your own.
 This tutorial shows how we customized a simple business proposal template:

-Once you’ve applied a proposal template, you are ready to review your work.
+Once you’ve applied a proposal template, you're ready to review your work.

-After you apply the business proposal template, you may think you're done.
+After you apply the graphic design business proposal template, you may think you're done.
 But wait, there are still a few more steps to writing a winning business proposal.

-No matter what type of business you're in, it's important to review your proposal draft Not only do typos and mistakes make you look bad, they can cost you money.
+No matter what type of business you're in, it's important to review your proposal draft.
+Not only do typos and mistakes make you look bad, but they can also cost you money.
 For example, accidentally leaving a 0 off of a $1000.00 price quote may turn it into a $100.00 price quote.